tuhinkarmakar3882/Tremendously-Small-Logger/readme.md

 ### 4. What is TSLoggerUtility & ConsoleActionType?

 - `TSLoggerUtility` has two handy functions to detect `BrowserEnvironment` & `NodeEnvironment`
-- `ConsoleActionType` is an ENUM which contain basic log types for your convenience
+- `ConsoleActionType` is an ENUM which contain basic log types based on the requirements

 ---